sowmyadsl/animal-tracker/README.md

 * New animal component to let user fill a form and log a new animal to the app.
 * Edit animal component to let user fill a form and edit a property of animal.
 * Animal-list component displays a list of all animals.
-* Animal model contains the class and properties.
+* Animal model contains the object constructor and properties which will be exported to all other components.
+* age-group.pipe.ts for filtering animal data by age group

 4. Components: